 “Ari & Mia are not creating a new music; they are taking it to another level and exploring areas that have not been attempted in decades.
 Their all-acoustic, pure and honest approach has significance.

 Tyler Hughes and Sam Gleaves are an old time country music duo, performing songs old and new with close harmony singing and accompaniment on clawhammer banjo, guitar, fiddle and autoharp.
+Both were born and raised in the Southern Appalachians amid a strong old time tradition.
+Sam has a degree in Folklore from Berea College, and Tyler earned a degree in old time music from East Tennessee University.

 Tyler and Sam’s programs feature fiddle and banjo hoedowns, close mountain harmonies, stories of all kinds, Carter Family-inspired autoharp and guitar, country gospel songs, lonesome ballads & flatfoot dancing.
 Tyler and Sam recently performed on West Virginia Public Radio's Mountain Stage, Lexington, Kentucky's Red Barn Radio, broadcast on Kentucky Educational Television, and at many other venues throughout the Appalachian region.